OWASP/www-chapter-ljubljana/index.md

 Call For Speakers is open.
 If you would like to present a talk on Application Security at future OWASP Ljubljana Chapter events - please  review and agree with the OWASP Speaker Agreement and send the proposed talk title, abstract, and speaker bio to the Chapter Leaders via e-mail.

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
-All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.